vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 An assertion contains two parts: a word referring to a basis and a word referring to a type that is being asserted to occur in that basis.
-In its Sanskrit form, the word referring to the basis is marked with the locative \[सप्तमी; saptamī\] or genitive \[षष्ठी; pañcamī\] case and the word referring to the type is marked with the nominative [प्रथमा; prathamā].
+In the traditional Sanskritic notation, the word referring to the basis is marked with the locative \[सप्तमी; saptamī\] or genitive \[षष्ठी; pañcamī\] case and the word referring to the type is marked with the nominative [प्रथमा; prathamā].
 To avoid having to deal with the Sanskrit case system and the associated morphophonemics, we'll represent an assertion with the format:

 <div>